GreptimeTeam/docs/docs/nightly/en/user-guide/continuous-aggregation/query.md

 Others things like `ORDER BY`, `LIMIT`, `OFFSET` are not supported in the continuous aggregation query.

-## Rewrite existing query to continuous aggregation query
+## Rewrite an existing query to a continuous aggregation query

 Some of simple existing aggregation queries can be directly used as continuous aggregation queries.
-For example, the example in [overview](./overview.md) can be used to query both in standard SQL and continuous aggregation query, since it's also a valid sql query without any flow-specific syntax or function:
+For example, the example in [overview](./overview.md) can be used to query both in standard SQL and continuous aggregation query, since it's also a valid SQL query without any flow-specific syntax or functions:

 ```sql
 SELECT